rails-id/guides/source/routing.md

 end

 Rails.application.routes.draw do
-  get '*path', to: 'restricted_list#index',
+  get '*path', to: 'blacklist#index',
-    constraints: RestrictedListConstraint.new
+    constraints: BlacklistConstraint.new
 end
 ```